 Only shortlisted applicants need English language test scores

-Candidates who are are shortlisted for a scholarship to undertake tertiary study in New Zealand must provide an English language test score.
+You do not need to provide English language test scores when you apply for a Manaaki New Zealand Scholarship for tertiary study.
+Candidates who are shortlisted for a scholarship to undertake tertiary study in New Zealand must provide an English language test score.
 This does not apply to candidates who are applying for tertiary study in the Pacific.

 We accept test scores from these four English competency testing systems:

 - IELTS (the International English Language Testing System) OR

 - TOEFL (the Test of English as a Foreign Language) OR